DeisData/deisdata.github.io/r/index.md

 - Click the link “R-4.3.1.pkg”
 - When the file finishes downloading, double-click to install.
 You should be able to click “Next” to all dialogs to finish the installation.
 - From within RStudio, go to Help > Check for Updates to install newer version of RStudio (if available, optional).
-- To update packages, go to Tools > Check for Package Updates.
-If updates are available, select All (or just tidyverse), and click Install Updates.

 ## Data set and code